dvdzkwsk/react-redux-starter-kit/README.md

 #### `npm run test:unit`
 Similar to `npm run test`, but only runs unit tests.

-#### `npm run test:e2e`
-Similar to `npm run test`, but only runs e2e tests - _NOT YET AVAILABLE_.

 #### `npm run test:server`
 Runs the small test suite in `~/server/scripts/test.js`.
-This will ideally be expanded in the future to allow for an entry point similar to what exists for client-side tests.
+This will ideally be expanded in the future to instead act as an entry point similar to what exists for client-side tests.

 #### `npm run deploy`
 Helper script to run tests and then, on success, compile your application.
+Server tests that rely on the compiled server bundle will be run after compilation finishes.

 #### `npm run dev`
 Runs the webpack build system just like in `compile` but enables HMR and react hot-loader.
 The webpack dev server can be found at `localhost:3000`.